wkoszek/me/source/blog/2015-08-26-how-do-you-evaluate-new-technologies.md

 couple of these solutions and pick the one which is judged to be the best.
 Beware: “the best” is a subjective term.
-For Open Source developers who read forums and hang out on IRC it may indeed lead to iselecting the best product out there.
+For Open Source developers who read forums and hang out on IRC it may indeed lead to selecting the best product out there.
 (Perhaps that’s why the industry likes to pull in open-source people?)
 If you’re running a startup in the Bay Area, “the best” may mean selecting the sexiest, possibly least stable technology and letting your crew waste some time on making it